-Financial implications of the physical risks and opportunities fish farming.
+Financial implications related to physical risks are increased fish mortality, physical destruction of aquaculture facilities, loss of stock, spread of disease, higher cost in disease prevention and increased feed costs.
+Changes in sea water surface temperatures could impact the conditions for fish farming.
 In extreme cases, higher sea water temperatures may cause physiological stress to the fish, reduce seawater oxygen levels and cause harmful algae blooms that increase the risk of mortality and fish health issues, which all have negative financial impacts.
 Increased water temperatures may also lead to increased sea lice load and hence higher treatment costs.
 Challenges in the feed supply chain due to climate related issues may lead to lower availability of feed and increased costs.